-Physical Education at A level is a demanding and academically challenging subject with a significant amount of sport and exercise science content.
-It is ideal preparation for those who may be considering studying courses such as Physical Education teaching, Physiotherapy, Sport Psychology or Dietetics.
+Physical Education is ideal preparation for those who may be considering studying courses such as Physical Education teaching, Physiotherapy, Sport Psychology or Dietetics.
 You will gain an insight into how the body and mind work together to influence sports performance, both positively and negatively.
-You will be required to demonstrate and apply knowledge of factors underpinning involvement in physical activity and sport, and analyse and evaluate those factors in sports performance.
-There is also an opportunity for you to perform or coach in one chosen sport and to link that performance to a written project of about 3500 words.

-The assessments for Components 1 and 2 are by examination at the end of Year 2, each carrying 105 marks.
+The assessment for Components 1 and 2 are by examination at the end of Year 2.

-The assessment for Component 3 is 50% performance and 50% written analysis, with a total of 90 marks available.
+The assessment for Component 3 is 50% performance and 50% written analysis.

 Is it for me?